AvinashBhalla/PrepAssist/docs/architecture.md

 - **API:** request authentication, authorization, duplicate-submission handling, input validation, and use-case invocation.
 - **Pipeline:** owns the ordered workflow and partial-result behavior.
 It accepts normalized input and returns a contract-valid result plus diagnostics.
 - **Retrieval:** fetches the supplied company URL and discovered pages with timeouts, redirect limits, size limits, and source metadata.
 Cheerio parses HTML.
 Retrieved text is untrusted data, never instructions.
-- **Extraction:** converts the JD into stable, deterministic requirement IDs and categories.
+- **Extraction:** converts the JD into requirements with stable `id` values, `priority` of `must` or `nice`, and `kind` of `technical`, `behavioural`, or `domain`.
 It must distinguish explicit requirements from unknown or unavailable information and must not invent requirements.
 - **Generation:** produces one section at a time through an LLM provider port.
+Questions reference `requirement_ids`, use category `technical`, `behavioural`, `system-design`, or `company-fit`, and use integer difficulty from 1 through 3.
 Provider adapters for Groq, Gemini, and OpenRouter share a validated request/response boundary.
 Invalid JSON is retried or recorded as a section failure, never silently accepted.
-- **Coverage:** ordinary application code maps every `must` requirement to question IDs and reports uncovered requirements.
-It can request another generation pass for only the missing requirements.
+- **Coverage:** ordinary application code maps every `must` requirement to question IDs and deterministically produces `uncovered_requirement_ids`.
+It records the number of coverage passes in `passes` and can request another generation pass for only the missing requirements.
 - **Scheduling:** ordinary application code allocates study work from available days, requirements, questions, flashcards, and user constraints.
+The number of schedule days equals the requested days, minutes are integers, and every `question_id` references an existing question.
 Equal inputs produce equal schedules.
 - **Persistence:** MongoDB repositories store users, kits, source snapshots, generated sections, edits, practice attempts, and regeneration metadata.
 Domain services merge regenerated sections without overwriting edits in unrelated sections.

 ## Regeneration and editing model